Triptan: Contraindications

 All triptans are contraindicated in patients with cardiovascular diseases (coronary spasms, symptomatic coronary artery disease, after a heart attack or stroke, uncontrolled hypertension, Raynaud's disease, peripheral artery disease).
 Most triptans are also contraindicated during pregnancy and breastfeeding and for patients younger than 18; but sumatriptan and zolmitriptan nasal sprays are also approved for youths over 12.
 In spite of expert opinion and evidence to the contrary, the FDA and some other drug governance bodies have stated that monoamine oxidase inhibitors are contraindicated for sumatriptan, zolmitriptan and rizatriptan, and combination with ergot alkaloids such as ergotamine for all substances.

 At least two triptans (sumatriptan and rizatriptan) have been listed under the unacceptable medication by the Canadian Blood Services as a potential risk to the recipient; hence, donors are required not to have taken the medication for the last 72 hours.

 Adverse effects

 Triptans have few side effects if used in correct dosage and frequency.
 The most common adverse effect is recurrence of migraine.
-A systematic review found that "rizatriptan 10 mg was the only triptan with a recurrence rate greater than that of placebo".
+A systematic review found that "rizatriptan 10 mg was the only triptan with a recurrence rate [the reappearance of moderate to severe pain within 24 hours after the response at 2 hours] greater than that of placebo".

 There is a theoretical risk of coronary spasm in patients with established heart disease, and cardiac events after taking triptans may rarely occur.